clarin-eric/ParlaMint/Samples/ParlaMint-IL/README.md

 Named-Entity Recognition
 - Applied the DictaBERT-NER model (Shmidman et al., 2023b).
-- Entities are classified into four ParlaMint types: PER, ORG, LOC, MISC, and encoded in TEI <name> elements.
+- Entities are classified into four ParlaMint types: PER, ORG, LOC, MISC, and encoded in TEI `<name>` elements.

 All annotations were generated automatically without manual post-editing.

 ### Paper
 For more details see:

-Goldin, G., & Wintner, S. (2025).
+Goldin, G. et al. (2025).
 The Knesset Corpus: An Annotated Corpus of Hebrew Parliamentary Proceedings.
 Language Resources and Evaluation. https://doi.org/10.1007/s10579-025-09833-4